BerkeleyAutomation/FogROS/README.md

 #### Step 0: run rosduct-baseline

-To fully understand what's happening, you need to run **rosduct-baseline** tutorial successfully.
-Or you can start an EC2 instance with image ```ami-05829bd3e68bcd415```  and do the following steps from there.
+To fully understand what's happening, you need to run or at least play with **rosduct-baseline** tutorial.
+You can start an EC2 instance with image ```ami-05829bd3e68bcd415```  and start from there.